 How to Bypass Registry to Install Windows 11 on Unsupported Hardware?

-There are several ways available to install Windows 11 after bypassing minimum hardware requirements.
-You can modify the Windows 11 bootable ISO that automatically neglects system requirements.
+There are several ways available to install Windows 11 after bypassing the minimum hardware requirements.
+You can modify the Windows 11 bootable ISO that automatically neglect system requirements.
 Create a Windows 11 bootable USB flash drive and then ignore TPM 2.0 and Secure Boot.
 Even the popular software Rufus has now enabled the support to bypass TPM, Secure Boot, and RAM checks in bootable Windows 11 USB drives.

-Apart from the abovementioned methods, you can also use the registry to bypass Windows 11 strict requirements, including RAM, secure boot, and TPM 2.0.
+Apart from the abovementioned methods, you can also use the registry to bypass Windows 11’s strict requirements, including RAM, secure boot, and TPM 2.0.

-How to Disable the TPM check-in Registry to Install Windows 11 on Unsupported Hardware?
+How to Disable the TPM check in Registry to Install Windows 11 on Unsupported Hardware?

 This method is helpful to bypass strict hardware requirements to install Windows 11 on unsupported hardware PCs.
 But your computer needs at least a TPM 1.2 module.
 Otherwise, you cannot bypass the TPM requirement to install Windows 11.
 If you have TPM 1.2, you can follow this tutorial to create Windows 11 Installation media on your computer.
-Else you can use any method above that you would like to use.
+Otherwise, you can use any method above that you would like to use.

 Step 1.
 Open the Registry Editor on the PC where you want to install Windows 11.